 Position Designation Description A Menu Provides the following functions: Home Opens the user interface homepage Instantaneous values Current measured values of the inverter Device Parameters The various operating parameters of the inverter can be viewed and configured here depending on the user group.
 Events All events that have occurred in the selected time period are displayed here.
 The event types are Information, Warning and Error.
 Currently existing events of the types Error and Warning will be additionally displayed in the Device status viewlet.
 However, only the higher-priority event is displayed.
 If, for example, there is a Warning and an Error present at the same time, only the Error will be displayed.
 Device configuration Various settings for the inverter can be made here.
 The selection available is dependent on which user group you are logged in as and the operating system of the device with which the user interface has been called up.
-Data You will find all data that is saved in the internal memory of the inverter or on an external storage medium on this page. В User settings Provides the following functions, depending on the user group logged in: • Starting the installation assistant • SMA Grid Guard login • Logout С Help Provides the following functions: • Displaying information on Open Source licenses used • Link to the website of SMA Solar Technology AG
+Data You will find all data that is saved in the internal memory of the inverter or on an external storage medium on this page. В User settings Provides the following functions, depending on the user group logged in: • Starting the installation assistant • SMA Grid Guard login • Logout C Help Provides the following functions:Displaying information on Open Source licenses usedLink to the website of SMA Solar Technology AG

 Position Designation Description D Status bar Displays the following information: Inverter serial number Inverter firmware version IP address of the inverter within the local network and/or IP address of the inverter during WLAN connection With WLAN connection: Signal strength of WLAN connection User group logged in Date and device time of the inverter E Current power and cur- rent consumption Temporal progression of the PV power and the power consumption of the household over the selected time pe- riod.
 Please note, the power consumption will only be dis- played if an energy meter is installed in the PV system.
 F Status display The various areas display information on the current status of the PV system.
 Device status Displays whether the inverter is currently in a fault-free operating state or whether there is an Error or Warning present.
 Current power Displays the power currently being generated by the inverter.
+Modular technology status Displays how many module technology components are available and the status of each one (only present if the TS4 module technology is connected).
 Yield Displays the energy yield of the inverter.
 Grid supply Displays the energy supply from the utility grid.
-Power at the grid-connection point Indicates which power is currently fed in or obtained at the grid-connection point.
+Power at the grid connection point Indicates which power is currently fed in or obtained at the grid-connection point.